-Montenegro's obligation to prevent torture and ill-treatment is primarily based on international documents ratified by former SFRY, such as the International Covenant on Civil and Political Rights49 (Art.
+Ontenegro's obligation to prevent torture and ill-treatment is primarily based on international documents ratified by former SFRY, such as the International Covenant on Civil and Political Rights (Art.
 7) and previously mentioned UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (hereinafter: the Convention against Torture).
-The Committee against Torture (CAT) was established to monitor the application of the Convention and Montenegro has recognized the competence of the Committee also in relation to the receipt and consideration of inter-state and individual complaints against Montenegro.50 The Committee for Human Rights was established to monitor the implementation of the said International Covenant.51 Optional Protocol to the Convention against Torture, which established a monitoring system of prison and detention by the Subcommittee on Prevention of Torture (Art.
+The Committee against Torture (CAT) was established to monitor the application of the Convention and Montenegro has recognized the competence of the Committee also in relation to the receipt and consideration of inter-state and individual complaints against Montenegro.
+The Committee for Human Rights was established to monitor the implementation of the said International Covenant.
+Optional Protocol to the Convention against Torture, which established a monitoring system of prison and detention by the Subcommittee on Prevention of Torture (Art.
 2) and envisages the establishment of national mechanisms for the prevention of torture (Art.
-3 and 17), also binds Montenegro.52 The Law on the Protector of Human Rights and Freedoms of Montenegro53 stipulates the establishment of a national mechanism under the auspices of the Protector (the Ombudsman).54
+3 and 17), also bounds Montenegro.
+The Law on the Protector of Human Rights and Freedoms of Montenegro stipulates the establishment of a national mechanism under the auspices of the Protector (the Ombudsman).

-Within the Council of Europe, Montenegro is obliged to prevent torture and ill-treatment by the European Convention for the Protection of Human Rights and Freedoms55 (Art.
-3) and the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment,56 which provides for an effective system of monitoring of the implementation of commitments in relation to persons deprived of liberty in the form of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT), responsible for examining the treatment of persons deprived of their liberty by visiting them in order to, if necessary, increase the level of protection of such persons from torture and inhuman or degrading treatment or punishment.57
+Within the Council of Europe, Montenegro is obliged to prevent torture and ill-treatment by the European Convention for the Protection of Human Rights and Freedoms (Art.
+3) and the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, which provides for an effective system of monitoring of the implementation of commitments in relation to persons deprived of liberty in the form of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT), responsible for examining the treatment of persons deprived of their liberty by visiting them in order to, if necessary, increase the level of protection of such persons from torture and inhuman or degrading treatment or punishment.

-In addition, Montenegro ratified the Statute of the International Criminal Court, which defines torture as a crime against humanity.58 On the basis of these international laws, the prohibition of
+In addition, Montenegro ratified the Statute of the International Criminal Court, which defines torture as a crime against humanity.
+60 On the basis of these international laws, the prohibition of

-49 Sl. list SFRJ, 7/71.
+Sl. list SFRJ, 7/71.

-50 SFRY recognized the competence of the Committee when ratifying the Convention, and Montenegro confirmed it on 23 October 2006, after the declaration of independence.
+SFRY recognized the competence of the Committee when ratifying the Convention, and Montenegro confirmed it on 23 October 2006, after the declaration of independence.

-51 On the basis of Art.
+On the basis of Art.
 28 of the International Covenant on Civil and Political Rights, through the Optional Protocol to the Covenant, which also binds Montenegro, Montenegro has accepted the Committee's competence to receive complaints from individuals who fall within its jurisdiction who claim to be victims of violations of Covenant rights.

-52 Law on ratification of the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, Sl. list SCG - Međunarodni ugovori, 16/2005 and 2/2006.
+Law on ratification of the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, Sl. list SCG - Međunarodni ugovori, 16/2005 and 2/2006.

-53 Sl. listCG, 42/2011 of 15 August 2011.
+Sl. listCG, 42/2011 of 15 August 2011.

-54 Art.
+Art.
 25 of the Law on the Protector of Human Rights and Freedoms of Montenegro.

-55 Sl. listSCG- Međunarodniugovori, 9/03.
+Sl. listSCG- Međunarodniugovori, 9/03.

-56 Sl. list SCG - Međunarodni ugovori, 9/03.
+Sl. list SCG - Međunarodni ugovori, 9/03.

-57 Article 1 of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or torture, inhuman or degrading treatment or punishment is an absolutely protected human right and it cannot be limited under any conditions, even during the war.59
+Article 1 of the European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment.

-58 Sl. list SRJ- Međunarodni ugovori, 5/01.
+SI. list SRJ- Međunarodni ugovori, 5/01.